A necessary condition for non-monotonic dose response, with an application to a kinetic proofreading model -- Extended version: Discussion

-\subsection{\bf Details of \Cref{ex:biorxiv2}}
+\subsection{\sc Details of \Cref{ex:biorxiv2}}

-This example first appeared in \citeSM{Sontag2020_biphasic_biorxiv}, which also contains its derivation.
+This example first appeared in \citeSM{Sontag2020_biphasic_biorxivb}, which also contains its derivation.

-A small technical issue is that the saturation $\sigma $ in the system \eqref{eq:ex:biorxiv2}, while a (globally) Lipschitz function (insuring unique and everywhere defined solutions of the ODE) is not differentiable at those states for which either $x_1$ or $x_2$ equals exactly $0.8$ or $1.2$, which happens only a set of measure zero.
+A small technical issue is that the saturation $\sigma $ in the system \eqref{eq:ex:biorxiv2}, while a (globally) Lipschitz function (insuring unique and everywhere defined solutions of the ODE) is not differentiable at those states for which either $x_1$ or $x_2$ equals exactly $0.8$ or $1.2$, which happens only for a set of measure zero.
 Thus the Jacobian is not well-defined at every state in the classical sense.
-However, it is well-defined in the sense of non-smooth analysis, and in any event the signs of interactions reflect the increasing or decreasing influence of each variable on each other variable, and this can be defined with no need to take derivatives.
+However, it is well-defined in the sense of nonsmooth analysis, and in any event the signs of interactions reflect the increasing or decreasing influence of each variable on every other variable, and this can be defined with no need to take derivatives.
 The saturation function $\sigma $ could be replaced by an approximating differentiable function, but use of $\sigma $ makes calculations somewhat simpler.

-\Cref{fig:app-bioarxiv2-ss} shows the steady state response curves for all variables, as well as the eigenvalues along the steady state curve, indicating asymptotic stability. \Cref{fig:app-bioarxiv2-ss-z_w}, of course, shows stable biphasic response of $x_3$ and $x_4$.
+\Cref{fig:app-bioarxiv2-ss} shows the steady state response curves for all variables, as well as the eigenvalues along the steady state curve, indicating asymptotic stability. \Cref{fig:app-bioarxiv2-ss-z_w} shows, in particular, the stable biphasic response of $x_3$ and $x_4$.
 Global stability was indicated by simulations with random initial conditions.

-\subsubsection{\bf Existence and uniqueness of steady state}
+\subsubsection{Existence and uniqueness of steady state}

 We show that for each $u \in [0.4,0.6]$, there exists a unique positive steady state.
 For example, one can easily check that for $u_0 = 0.5$, the point $(1,1,0.5,0.5)$ is a steady state for \Cref{ex:biorxiv2}.
 More generally, from $\dot x_4 = 0$, we know that $x_4 = x_3$ at steady state.
 From $\dot x_1 = 0$, we have